fabiocannas/blog/about.md

 ![profile_picture](https://github.com/fabiocannas/blog/blob/main/_pictures/global-azure-turin-2025-ai-gateway-demo.jpg?raw=true)

 Hello there!

-I’m Fabio Cannas, the writer of this blog.
-By profession, I am a cloud engineer with a particular interest in best practices on the Microsoft Azure cloud platform and IAC.
+I am Fabio Cannas.
-I work at an Italian consulting company called Alveo Expertise.
+I am an Azure cloud enthusiast and I work at an Italian consulting company called Alveo Expertise.

 I’ve been participating in software development projects involving Microsoft technologies for almost a decade.

 I began my career by doing full-stack software development.
-For the past six years, I’ve worked purely with Microsoft Azure cloud services.
-I design and implement different kinds of solutions for my customers, such as web applications, APIs, integrations and other background processes.
+For the past six years, I’ve worked purely with Microsoft Azure cloud services, initially as a developer and then gradually moved to a cloud engineer role.

 I hold the following certifications: